longhorn/website/content/docs/1.8.0/v2-data-engine/features/node-disk-support.md

       tags: []
     ```

 1. Check node.status.diskStatus.
-The disk should be detected without errors, and the `node.disks[i].diskDriver` will be set to aio.
+The disk should be detected without errors, and the `node.status.diskStatus[i].diskDriver` is set to `aio`.

 ## History